 The second day is dedicated to wrestling bouts in which the wrestlers from far off places come to claim the title.

 A variety of communities and caste groups have come to Arki from different places of India.
 They had settled here since the days of Kunends, as mentioned in the Puranas.
 The Kunenda coins have been discovered at Okhru, near Arki.

 The Kanait Rajput was among the early settlers.
-The Rajput caste groups to settle here include Panwars, Chauhans, Tanwars, Gehlots.
-Bhatias, Pals and Rathors.
+The Rajput caste groups to settle here include Panwars, Chauhans, Tanwars, Gehlot.
+Bhatia, Pal, and Rathore.

-The Brahnin clan who came here from all over is Angiras, Bhardwaj, Gautam, Kaushik and kaushal.
+The Brahmin clan who came here from all over is Angiras, Bhardwaj, Gautam, Kaushik and Kaushal.
 There is a fairly large trading community, many of whom came from Kangra, though they were originally from Rajasthan.

-The people do whatever little do they haveby way of vocations and spend rest of the time in tea stalls and temples.
+The people do whatever little do have by way of vocations and spend rest of the time in tea stalls and temples.
 They attend the fairs and engage themselves in gossip for entertainment.